Publishing outstanding poetry since 1986

 Managing Editors

-* Volume 38 Issue 1 (Summer 2024) of The Comstock Review is available and on its way to subscribers!*
+• Volume 38 Issue 1 (Summer 2024) of The Comstock Review is available now

-* Read on for news of our 2024 Pushcart nominees, the winners and finalists of the 2024 Muriel Craft Bailey Contest and the 2024 Comstock Review Chapbook Contest!
+* Read on for more news of our 2024 Pushcart nominees, the Winner, Honorable Mention and Special Merit poems from the 2024 Muriel Craft Bailey Contest, and the 2024 Winner and Honorable Mention authors of the 2024 Comstock Review Chapbook Contest!

 * We still have copies available of recent issues and award-winning chapbooks.
-You can order them on Submittable.com or by mail (see more below)
+You can order them on Submittable.com or by mail (MORE INFORMATION COMING SOON)

 Keep our upcoming contests in mind: